 To avoid ground current loop effects and ambient electromagnetic induction, you need to follow some basic rules.
 As example here is the wrong and right connection options for 7-segment MAX7219 displays.

 If you have some unpredictable On-Off LED states or corrupted display data, take care about correct ground wiring.
 In this case you don't even need to add an additional pull-down resistor, as I recommend as option on the 7-segment displays page, or additional electrolytic capacitors:

 The usual safety measures to prevent you from burning your electronics/controller include checking if your input/output pins are correctly assigned when you have some devices connected to the master board.

 Note that SimVimCockpit configures all controller input and output pins according to the configuration file.
 As such, if you have some devices connected to your Arduino pins, especially if they are powered output devices, check that these pins are correctly assigned in the "data.cfg" file.

 !
-Leaving the pin unassigned will not cause any problems, but if a pin was assigned for output and you accidentally will connect a switch to this output, you can overload and burn it connecting it to the GND.
+Leaving the pin unassigned will not cause any problems, but if a pin was assigned for output and you accidentally connect a switch to this output, you can overload and burn it by connecting it to the GND.

 This combined diagram was designed to provide you a convenient reference for the proper powering practices for your SimVimCockpit setup: